 “The Tuscans have the faculty of making much of common things, and converting small occasions into great pleasures.”

-As do so many romantics, I’ve often dreamt of lazy days in Tuscany.
+As do so many romantics, I’ve often dreamt of lazy days in Tuscany, Italy.
 Hot, sunny afternoons spent cruising narrow, winding roads, lines of cypress trees and rolling wine fields around every curve.
 Tuscany is a movie scene of epic proportion, a life size canvas set to inspire best selling novels.
 Quite simply, Tuscany is art.

 While Tuscany is vast, and broken into smaller regions, we had the pleasure of immersing ourselves in the Chianti Region between Florence and Siena.
 Villas of the Renaissance overlooking perfectly formed rows of grapes, bottled and sold as world famous Chianti and Chianti Classico, stamped by the official Gallo Nero.
 An expensive glass of Brunello, Bistecca alla Fiorentina, the stone of medieval castles, hairpin turns and candles melting down the sides of a long emptied bottle.
 With exquisite wines and incredible dishes overlooking postcard views, Tuscany is a place that will enhance your appreciation for life.